-Market risk may stem from ANZ's trading and balance sheet activities and is the risk to ANZ's earnings arising from changes in interest rates, foreign exchange rates and credit spreads, or from fluctuations in bond, commodity or equity prices.
+Market risk stems from ANZ's trading and balance sheet activities and is the risk to ANZ's earnings arising from changes in interest rates, foreign exchange rates, credit spreads, volatility, correlations or from fluctuations in bond, commodity or equity prices.

-Market risk management of IRRBB is described in Chapter 11 and therefore excluded from this Chapter.
+Market risk management of IRRBB is described in Chapter 11 and excluded from this Chapter.